 How to spot a true vegan sneaker?

-With the rise in popularity of vegan sneakers , it has become essential for consumers to know how to identify these animal and environmentally friendly shoes.
+With the rise in popularity of vegan sneakers, it has become essential for consumers to know how to identify these animal- and environmentally-friendly shoes.

 We therefore seek to explore the different materials, labels, ecological aspects, and a number of other criteria to guide you in your consumption choices.

-Here are some key characteristics to look for:
+Here are some key features to look for:

-- Recycled Plastics - sneakers made from recycled plastic help reduce waste.
+• Recycled plastics - sneakers made from recycled plastic help reduce waste.
 Check if the brand mentions the use of recycled materials in the manufacture of its shoes.

 • Cotton - An alternative to leather is textile, and cotton is at the top.
-Make sure it is clearly labeled organic cotton.
+Make sure it is labeled organic cotton.

-• Nylons and Polyesters - Most performance sneakers are made from nylons or polyesters.
+• Nylons and polyesters - Most performance sneakers are made from nylons or polyesters.
 They can be treated with products harmful to the skin.
 Make sure they are recycled and OEKO-TEX Standard 100 certified.

-Shortlist of materials to check in vegan sneakers
+Short-list of materials to check in vegan sneakers

 ✅ Synthetic leather, "cruelty-free"